-Studio Art Concentration Entry-Portfolio Review
+Studio Art Entry-Portfolio Review Process

 All students admitted to UNT who wish to major in Studio Art are designated as a pre-major in Studio Art until the entry-portfolio review process is completed and the student is accepted into one of the seven concentrations.